Daffy Duck and Porky Pig Meet the Groovie Goolies: Availability

 This movie has never been officially released on home video in the United States (due to various rights issues), but traders on the Internet have been recording and selling DVDs of this film, most of which were originally black-and-white kinescopes of the original broadcast.

-Distributor Select Video released the film in a number of European countries.
+Distributor Select Video released the film in a number of European countries, including Germany and Denmark.
 The German version of the movie was released in 1983 as Groovie Goolies: Muntere Monster in Hollywood ("Groovie Goolies: Groovie Goolies in Hollywood"), and re-released in 1986 as Duffy Duck und Co. ("Daffy Duck and Co."), and again in 1990 as Die Lustige Monster Show: Duffy Duck und Co. in Hollywood ("Groovie Goolies: Daffy Duck and Co. in Hollywood").
 The original laugh track from the movie was removed for these releases.
-In January 1985, the movie was released by Select Video in the UK as Groovie Ghouls, and was on sale at Woolworth's.
-In those instances, the live-action sequence was not present, and it was replaced by an out-of-shot collision before rejoining the original animated sequence.
+In January 1985, the movie was released in the UK as Groovie Ghouls.
+In those instances, the live-action sequence was replaced by an out-of-shot collision before rejoining the original animated sequence.
 The sequence in these releases was cut for time, as the German versions contained trailers for other Select Video titles.
 Another notable feature of the German and UK releases was that the Select Video ident was shorter, and had no jingle.
 In addition, the end credits were different, as they had to edit out the names of the actors in the live-action sequence which was not included, and also had other credits, presumably for Europe-based post-production at Select Video.

-Despite the aforementioned rights issues, the film remains part of the Groovie Goolies syndication package (split into two half-hours), as of the mid 2000s, and has been rebroadcast several times on television.
-Sky One broadcast the movie on July 4, 1992.
-USA Network broadcast the movie as a Halloween special in the mid to late 90s shortly before it stopped broadcasting cartoons altogether.
-In 1997, Cartoon Network broadcast the movie on Mr. Spim's Cartoon Theatre.
-A two-part version of the movie was broadcast on German television as Monsterparty auf Schloß Blutenburg: Daffy Duck und das Phantom Der Seifenoper ("Groovie Goolies: Daffy Duck and the Phantom of the Flickers") in 2002, 2007 and 2013.
+Despite the aforementioned rights issues, the film remains part of the Groovie Goolies syndication package (split into two half-hours), as of the mid-2000s, and has been rebroadcast several times on television.
+On January 1, 1983, the movie was broadcast on Antenne 2 in France as Les Croque-monstres à Hollywood ("Groovie Goolies in Hollywood").
+Sky One broadcast the movie in the United Kingdom on July 4, 1992.
+USA Network broadcast the movie as a Halloween special in the mid-to-late 1990s shortly before it stopped broadcasting cartoons altogether.
+The movie was broadcast on German television as Monsterparty auf Schloß Blutenburg: Daffy Duck und das Phantom Der Seifenoper ("Groovie Goolies: Daffy Duck and the Phantom of the Flickers") in 2002, 2007 and 2013.